RoundSparrow/android-edittext-validator/README.md

 fork of vekexasia/android-edittext-validator

 STATUS: Incomplete for XML layouts.
-My App is still wearly in development and I'm short on time.
+My App is still early in development and I'm short on time.
 I'm only using this library to programaticaly create EditText views.
+Feel free to test and share waht needs to work on in-XML layout.

 # TextView-to-EditText hides